jaimii/LargeRaids/README.md

 [![Commit Activity](https://img.shields.io/github/commit-activity/m/zhenghanlee/LargeRaids)](https://img.shields.io/github/commit-activity/m/zhenghanlee/LargeRaids)
 [![Discord](https://img.shields.io/discord/846941711741222922.svg?logo=discord)](https://discord.gg/YSv7pptDjE)

-**LargeRaids** is a vanilla Spigot game experience enhancement plugin for [raids](https://minecraft.fandom.com/wiki/Raid), which are added to the game in the _Village & Pillage Update_.
-It expands the raid's mechanism to accommodate for the multiplayer environment with higher difficulty, higher bad omen levels, more raiders, more waves and higher rewards.
+**LargeRaids** is a vanilla game experience enhancement plugin for [raids](https://minecraft.fandom.com/wiki/Raid), which were added to the game in the _Village & Pillage Update_.
+It expands the raid's mechanism to accommodate for the multiplayer environment with higher difficulties, higher bad omen levels, more raiders, more waves and better rewards.

 This is a fork of the original LargeRaids plugin, updated to 1.19.2.
 This version will ONLY support 1.19.2.

+This plugin will work for both Spigot and Paper, but the latter is recommended because one of the optional extensions (MythicMobs) relies on it.

 ## Server Requirements